 Each of these Outcomes will contribute to the achievement of the two Strategic Objectives, which in turn will support Member States to achieve IHP-IX's Vision.
 Five priorities, streams of action have been identified as the key elements to materialize these Outcomes and are presented in detail hereafter.
 UNESCO's Member States identified Science, Research and Innovation (Priority 1), Water Education for the Fourth Industrial Revolution (Priority 2) and Bridging the data and knowledge gaps (Priority 3), as intertwined elements that feed of each other and formulate the basis for Inclusive Water Management (Priority 4) and Water Governance based on science for mitigation, adaptation and resilience (Priority 5).
-Each Priority consists of a number of identified Outputs that along with
+Each Priority consists of several identified Outputs that along with sample activities, will be further developed within an operational document to be elaborated in a later stage by UNESCO's water family and its partners.
+The document will be used to monitor the implementation progress of the strategy.
+The following table presents a summarized version of the expected flow of